munificent/craftinginterpreters/book/representing-code.md

 <aside name="boring">

-I was so worried about this being one of the most boring chapters in the book that I kept stuffing more fun ideas into until I ran out of room.
+I was so worried about this being one of the most boring chapters in the book that I kept stuffing more fun ideas into it until I ran out of room.

 </aside>